Michael Ansara: Career

 Ansara's early roles were primarily bit parts.
 Being Syrian-American, he was often cast as an Arabic character, including his screen debut in the role of Hamid in the 1944 RKO Radio Pictures film Action in Arabia, The Desert Hawk (1950), and Soldiers Three (1951).
 This all changed when he performed in a Pasadena Playhouse production of Monserrat.
 A talent scout from Warner Brothers saw the performance and Ansara was signed for the role of "Tuscos" in Only the Valiant (1951).
-After that he was often typecast as an American Indian.
+After that, he was often typecast as an American Indian.

 Epic films

-Ansara appeared in several biblical epics including The Robe (1953) as Judas Iscariot, The Ten Commandments (1956) as a taskmaster, and The Greatest Story Ever Told (1965) as Herod's commander.
+Ansara appeared in several biblical epics including The Robe (1953) as Judas Iscariot, The Ten Commandments (1956) as a taskmaster, and The Greatest Story Ever Told (1965) as Herod the Great's commander.
 Ansara credits The Robe (1953) as the role that established him as a serious actor.

 In 1953, he was cast in Serpent of the Nile along with his first wife, actress Jean Byron.
 That same year he appeared as Pindarus in Joseph Mankiewicz's big screen adaptation of Julius Caesar, with Marlon Brando, James Mason and John Gielgud.

-Ansara also appeared in other films of biblical tales including Queen Esther (1948) and Slaves of Babylon (1953), the biblical story of Daniel.
+Ansara also appeared in other biblical films, including Queen Esther: A Story from the Bible (1947) and Slaves of Babylon (1953), which was based on the biblical story of Daniel.